Mazeland/podify-ai-docs/ARCHITECTURE.md

 - **Repository for everything** - Simple lookups sometimes just need Eloquent.
 Repositories are for complex queries and abstraction.
 - **100% framework-agnostic domain** - PHP has great features.
 Using readonly, enums, and typed properties makes sense even if it couples to PHP 8.4.

+## What I Learned

+Building this taught me practical lessons about implementing SOLID and DDD principles in a real-world application:

+- **Designed custom DDD structure within Laravel modules** - nwidart/laravel-modules provides basic module scaffolding, but I learned to structure Domain, Application, Infrastructure, and UI layers according to DDD principles.
+This required understanding bounded contexts and designing the folder hierarchy from scratch.
+- **Applied DDD pragmatically per domain** - Implemented basic structure for Auth, but added ValueObjects and Specifications for Shop's complex business logic.
+Learned that forcing patterns everywhere creates unnecessary complexity; let domain needs guide architectural decisions.
+- **Implemented string IDs at boundaries** - Designed IdCaster pattern to handle JavaScript's safe integer limit (2^53).
+This boundary strategy keeps domain entities clean while preventing int64 overflow issues that are nearly impossible to debug in production.
+- **Solved middleware ordering issues** - Debugged double middleware registration in Laravel's module lifecycle.
+Documented the solution because these edge cases are easy to forget and painful to rediscover.
+- **Refactored to repository pattern for performance** - Implemented batch loading that reduced 49 queries to 3 for 24 products per page (16x improvement).
+Clean abstractions made this optimization a 30-minute refactor instead of a multi-day rewrite.
+- **Enforced TypeScript without escape hatches** - Eliminated all `as any` casts by designing generic types and helper functions upfront.
+This discipline prevents type safety from breaking at runtime during refactors.
+- **Built event-driven architecture** - Designed cross-module communication via domain events.
+Subscription module reacts to Auth events without coupling, enabling independent refactoring of each bounded context.

+## Summary

+This architecture implements Domain-Driven Design with clean architecture principles, providing clear separation between domain logic, business workflows, and infrastructure concerns.
+The modular structure enables independent development of bounded contexts while maintaining consistency through shared patterns and domain events.

 ### Middleware Configuration (Critical)

 **Incident Report: Double Middleware Authentication Bug**